 Il Vittoriale degli Italiani information

-In his main house, the Prioria , black velvet drapes and stained glass windows cast an eerie light on gloomy rooms (he had an eye condition that made exposure to sunlight painful) crammed with classical figurines, leather-bound books, leopard skins, gilded ornaments, lacquer boxes and chinoiserie.
-Highlights include the bronze tortoise that sits on the guests' dining table (in admonition of overeaters, it was cast from a pet that died of overeating); the bright blue bathroom suite with over 2000 pieces of bric-a-brac; his spare bedroom where he would retire to lie in on a coffin-shaped bed and contemplate death; and his study with its low lintel – designed so visitors would have to bow as they entered.
-Guided visits, in Italian only, tour the house every 10 minutes and last half an hour.
+In his main house, the Prioria , stained-glass windows cast an eerie light on gloomy rooms with black velvet drapes (he had an eye condition that made exposure to sunlight painful).
+The rooms are crammed with classical figurines, leather-bound books, leopard skins, gilded ornaments, lacquer boxes and chinoiserie.
+Highlights include the bronze tortoise that sits on the guests' dining table (in admonition of gluttony; it was cast from a pet that died of overindulgence); the bright blue bathroom suite with more than 2000 pieces of bric-a-brac; his spare bedroom where he would retire to lie on a coffin-shaped bed and contemplate death; and his study with its low lintel – designed so visitors would have to bow as they entered.
+Guided visits, in Italian only, tour the house every 15 minutes and last half an hour.

-If you aren’t already overwhelmed by d’Annuzio’s excesses, the estate's Museo della Guerra is housed nearby in the art nouveau Casa Schifamondo ('Escape from the World').
-It is full of mementoes, banners and medals of d'Annunzio's war-time exploits, while the gardens offer the chance to wander the deck of the full-sized battleship Puglia , which d’Annunzio used in the Fiume adventure.
+If you aren’t already overwhelmed by d’Annunzio’s excesses, the estate's Museo della Guerra is housed nearby in the art nouveau Casa Schifamondo ('Escape from the World').
+It is full of mementoes, banners and medals of d'Annunzio's war-time exploits, while the gardens offer the chance to wander the deck of the full-sized battleship Puglia, which d’Annunzio used in his Fiume exploits.